 Heart Disease: Blood flow is sluggish during long sitting, allowing fatty acids to more easily clog the heart.
 It’s linked to high blood pressure and elevated cholesterol.
 Sedentary people are more than twice as likely to have cardiovascular disease than those more active.

 Diabetes: The pancreas is the organ that produces insulin, a hormone that carries glucose to cells for energy.
 But cells in idle muscles don’t respond as readily to insulin so the pancreas over produces it, which can lead to diabetes.
-A blood sugar hack is to do some sort of movement before each meal; think 20 squats,10 jumping jacks, or a 25 second plank.
-Just that little extra movement will help to keep your blood sugar lower after eating.

 Cancer: Studies have linked sitting to a greater risk for colon, breast, and endometrial cancers.
 The reason is unclear, but one theory is that regular movement boosts natural antioxidants which kill cell-damaging free radicals.